Frequently Asked Questions

 - Paediatric Intensive Care Network Audit (PICANet)

 We aim to add further NCAs as the project progresses.
-The CQC are making use of data from a wider range of audits separately to the data from the six audits available on the NCAB website.
+The CQC are making use of data from a wider range of audits separately to the data from these audits available on the NCAB website.

 Are all the metrics shown against national aspirational standards?